Definition - What does Egg Donation mean?

 FertilitySmarts explains Egg Donation

-When a woman is unable to produce eggs, pregnancy can only occur if a donor egg is used.
+When a woman is unable to produce viable eggs, pregnancy can only occur if a donor egg is used.
 Conditions that may impact a woman’s ability to produce eggs include:

 - Early menopause